Dworcowa Street: Aleksander Theil Tenement at 39, corner with Marcinkowskiego street

-The house at then Bahnhoffstraße 17 was commissioned by Alexander Theil, a rentier living at Gammstraße 14.
+The house at then Bahnhofstraße 17 was commissioned by Alexander Theil, a rentier living at Gammstraße 14.
 The building housed on the ground floor three shops, each with a small apartment in the back and the upper floors accommodated two four-room apartments.

 The corner house is remarkable by the ornamental painting between the windows of the first floor of the elevation on Dworcowa street.
 The edifice is massive, but the richness of its ornaments and motifs help it having a certain lightness.